 Who: Hebridean Island Cruises is outstanding when it comes to luxury small-ship cruising around Scotland, Northern Ireland and the Isle of Man.
 Hebridean Princess carries just 50 guests in elegant country-house style, using two smaller boats to reach many hidden gems.
-Its Footloose walking itineraries are good for active types (you can choose your intensity), and four of these are planned for 2018, including Footloose through the Long Isle.
-Alternatively, if you're a keen cycler, take advantage of the line's Cycling Over the Minch voyage in October 2018.
+Its Footloose walking itineraries are good for active types (you can choose your intensity), including Footloose through the Long Isle.
+Alternatively, if you're a keen cycler, take advantage of the line's Cycling Over the Minch voyages.

 Why: The Baltic countries of Sweden, Denmark, Estonia, Latvia, Finland, Germany, Lithuania, Poland and Russia are fantastic for culture vultures, who will love exploring the winding streets of their medieval cities.
 St Petersburg, with its onion-domed Church of the Saviour on Spilled Blood and pastel-coloured palaces, is a highlight, as is the charming split-level Estonian capital of Tallinn.
 Its hilltop castle provides plenty of stairs for those willing to work for fantastic views over the Old Town.